Eligibility Criteria

 General Requirements

-To be eligible for heat pump rebates in Massachusetts, you must:- Be a residential customer of a participating utility or energy efficiency service provider
+- Be a residential customer of a participating utility or energy efficiency service provider

 - Own the property where the heat pump will be installed